Mortgage Payment: How it Works and How to Calculate It

 - n = total number of payments (loan term × 12)

-This formula produces a fixed monthly payment for the entire loan term.
+This formula calculates a fixed monthly principal and interest payment that remains the same for the entire loan term.

 Real-World Example